OpenAPI-Qraft/openapi-qraft/packages/client/README.md

 #### Without predefined parameters

-It happens that at the time of calling the Hook, you don't yet know what query parameters to be passed.
-In this case, you will need to pass the request parameters and the body of the request when you call `mutate()` function:
+It happens that at the time of calling the Mutation Hook, you don't yet know what query parameters to be passed.
+In this case, you will need to pass the _parameters and the body_ of the request when you call `mutate()` function:

 ```ts
 /**